na-na-hi/renget/archive/CharaImpressions_JP.md

 - Low Crit chance
 - No Debuffs to enemy
 - No shields
-- Some buffs may not reach some key magic units (Ex.
-W.Djeeta, Giliya, A.Yori)
+- S2 buffs may not reach all party members when targeting the furthest unit from her (O.Kuuka, N.Kuuka, Monika)